RasaHQ/financial-demo/README.md

-# Rasa Training Module 3
+# Rasa Training Module 4

-For this module you will design forms that can help capture information from users to complete business tasks.
+For this module you will create custom actions with the Rasa SDK.